The Local Authority Wants Proof. Most Parents Don't Know What's Enough.

 You can.
 The DfE publishes statutory guidance.
 Facebook groups have thousands of threads.
 Education Otherwise offers legal fact sheets.
 Here's what happens when you try to assemble a portfolio strategy from free sources:

-• Free advice tells you what your rights are — not what to write.
-The DfE guidance explains that there's "no specific legal requirement as to the content of home education."
-That's legally correct and practically useless when you're staring at a blank page trying to format something that will satisfy the LA officer reading it on Tuesday.
+- The DfE guidance tells you what the law permits — not what to write.
+It states there's "no specific legal requirement as to the content of home education."
+That's legally correct and practically useless when you're staring at a blank page trying to format something that will satisfy the EHE officer reading it on Tuesday.
+You need the execution, not the theory.

-• Facebook groups give you contradictory strategies.
+- Facebook groups give you contradictory strategies.
 Veterans say "send nothing — accepting visits is dangerous for all home educators."
-Newer parents who've been through a School Attendance Order say "send everything and pray."
-Neither approach is calibrated.
-You need the exact middle ground that proves your provision without inviting deeper scrutiny.
+Parents who've been through a School Attendance Order say "send everything and pray."
+The Ombudsman found councils at fault 91% of the time — but that doesn't help you when you're the one getting the letter.
+You need the calibrated middle ground.

-• Etsy templates are American.
+- Etsy templates are American.
 Over 95% of "homeschool portfolio templates" online use US terminology — Middle School, Transcripts, Report Cards, GPA calculators.
-Submitting an Americanised report card to an English LA officer signals that you don't understand the UK system.
+Submitting an Americanised report card to an English EHE officer signals that you don't understand the UK system.
 It actively undermines your credibility.

-• Charity memberships cost more and cover less.
-Education Otherwise membership starts above the price of this entire toolkit and provides legal defence guidance — not fillable portfolio templates, GCSE trackers, or UCAS reference frameworks.
-HEAS guidance packs cost more again and are physical booklets, not digitally native fillable tools.
+- Charity memberships cover rights, not tools.
+Education Otherwise provides excellent legal defence guidance and template refusal letters — but not fillable portfolio templates, GCSE logistics trackers, or UCAS reference frameworks.
+HEAS guidance packs cost more and are physical booklets, not digitally native fillable tools.
+Neither covers the new CNIS register requirements.

-• Nothing covers GCSEs and UCAS together.
-The single biggest gap in the free resource landscape is the combination of GCSE private candidate logistics and UCAS reference formatting.
+- Nothing covers GCSEs and UCAS together.
+The single biggest gap is the combination of GCSE private candidate logistics and UCAS reference formatting.
 No free website, charity, or Facebook group provides editable tracking tools for both — and these are the two highest-stakes administrative tasks in the entire home education journey.

 — Less Than One Hour of Private Tutoring